dawgfish/calm/docs/nucalm/calm_workshop_nucalm_overview.rst

 **App**

 App is a deployed Blueprint.
 Every time a Blueprint runs it creates a new App instance.
 Apps have their own life cycle.

+Also could be considered as a collection of 1 or more VMs managed by Calm.

+E.g. a typical dynamic website.

+- Web Server (NGINX/Apache/IIS).
+- Database server (MariaDB/MySQL/MSSQL).

 An App has the following life cycle steps:

 1. Instantiation: A blueprint is instantiated to setup the application.
 Instantiation is

    i.
 Provision the Infrastructure components (compute, storage, network)

    ii.
 Fetch the App Bits
    iii.
 Deploy & Configure the App Bits on infrastructure components iv.
 Run the Sanity Checks

 2. Running: After instantiation, the App is up and running.
 In running stage the application needs periodic Command steps to keep it healthy and operational.
 These include upgrades, scale-up, scale-down, start, stop, backup (i.e. common App specific actions defined in the blueprint).